AdventureDestinations

 Today, the term Skeleton Coast refers to only about one-third of Namibia’s coastline,

-From the Kunene River to the Ugab River about 500 km south.
+From the Kunene River to the Ugab River about 500 km south Pickupvibes.
 This comprises the Skeleton Coast National Park, established in 1971, which is home to more species than many of southern Africa’s better-known parks.
 Among the big game are the famous Namibian elephants, which have adapted amazingly well to desert living, black rhino, cheetah, lion, gemsbok, giraffe, zebra, springbok and hyena, both spotted and brown.

 Cape fur seals have colonized the wrecks along with masses of seabirds, including the endemic Damara tern.
 In fact, a total of 247 species of birds have been sighted in the Park.
 There is very good fishing along the Skeleton Coast and the only accommodations in the Park – a campsite at Torra Bay and bungalows at Terrence Bay – are booked well in advance of the summer holidays.